 Commercial window tinting offers many benefits for both homes and offices.
-With world-wide interest in green building that provides ways to conserve energy and reduce energy costs, builders and homeowners are looking closely at solar window tinting as a cost-effective solution.
-Take a look some at the pros and cons of solar window tinting for your home or business.
+With worldwide interest in green building that provides ways to conserve energy and reduce energy costs, builders and homeowners are looking closely at solar window tinting as a cost-effective solution.
+Take a look at the pros and cons of solar window tinting for your home or business.

 Pros of Window Tinting

 Reduces Energy Costs.
 Solar window tinting can reduce energy cooling costs by as much as 40 percent.
 It offers a cost-effective, energy-efficient option to replacing the windows in a home or office building.

 Blocks UV Rays.
 Solar window tinting blocks up to 99 percent of the ultra-violet light that comes through a window.
 UV rays can quickly fade interior furnishings like carpets, drapery, upholstery, and artwork, as well as office equipment, computers, and monitors.

 Increased Comfort.
 By eliminating harsh sun and heat, solar window film quickly adds increased comfort to a home or office environment.
 Keeping intense sun and heat out softens light and glare and creates more even temperatures year-round.

 Added Security.
 Window films increase security in homes and businesses by holding the glass together if the window shatters.
 Whether from a burglary or an accident, window tinting increases protection and security for homeowners and office workers.